SKKSaikia/SelfKDrive/README.md

 # Self Driving RC | 🚦 🚘

-Building a self driving car by hacking a RC car using arduino and raspberry pi.
+Self driving radio controlled car by hacking the electronics and using the magic of Neural Networks.
+The whole project is sub-categorized as - (i) Input Unit, (ii) Processing Unit & (iii) Output Unit.

-The whole project has 3 units - input Unit, Processing Unit & The Output Unit.
+- <b>Input Unit :</b> Comprises the vision and the input received by the car.
+Based upon the processed input, the neural networks decides and takes actions accordingly (actions being steer left, right, stop).
+The Input Unit comprises of Raspberry Pi Camera (For Camera Frames / Vision received by the front part of the car); SR04 Ultrasonic Ranging Module HC to receive distance measures from the car to front objects encountered while driving forward.
+Both the camera and the Ultrasonic sensor are connected to the Raspberry Pi.
+The Raspberry Pi is connected to a laptop via Wifi and it sends all the Data received from the the two inputs to the laptop in real time over Wi-Fi.
+The Raspberry Pi is being powered with a portable battery onboard the rc car.

 <strong>Input Unit: </strong> The Car  + Raspberry pi + Ultrasonic Sensor + Pi-Camera
 <strong>Processing Unit: </strong> Computer + OpenCV (py)